design-tokens/community-group/technical-reports/format/terminology.md

 ## Type

-A token’s type is a predefined categorization applied to the token’s value.
+A token's type is a predefined categorization applied to the token's value.

 For example: